Verity-Freedom/IPNS-RV/README.md

 ## Features of GRU
 1. Versatility.
 No separate programs need to be installed to comply with all specifications.
 The principles of the system can be compatible with a variety of file storage systems (IPNS and Google Drive have been tested).
-2. The rolling-release architecture ensures that the user will only receive the latest version of the application, avoiding outdated links.
+2. The rolling release architecture ensures that the user will only receive the latest version of the application, avoiding outdated links.
 3. Support for updates starting with Windows 7 and on any Linux systems.
 Any update file is extremely small in size and generates an already unpacked program with a single click, avoiding restrictions on transferring large files.
 4. Preservation of execution bits and any metadata in unpacked files, unlike, for example, git-clone.
 5. Ability to transfer any type of information, including constantly updated collections of images and music.